Giving Birth During the Pandemic: What Should Be in Your Baby Bag

 After delivery, you will need postpartum or elastic waistbands, so make sure to include those.
 Remember that you might deliver by cesarean section so your clothes should be comfortable and not tight or restrictive.

 Pack two or three going-home baby outfits in different sizes as you do not know how big your baby will be.
 Include baby socks or booties, receiving blankets, mittens, cap, and additional baby blankets.
-There are several excellent baby gear for yours to choose from, in-store or online.

 Having a baby during these scary times can be overwhelming for parents-to-be.
 With the proper mindset, correct information, and a calm heart, they will be able to safely welcome their newborn into their loving arms.